War crimes during the final stages of the Sri Lankan civil war: International Crisis Group report

-European Center for Constitutional and Human Rights and Jagath Dias
+European Center for Constitutional and Human Rights vs Major General Jagath Dias

 Following the end of the civil war many senior Sri Lankan military officers were appointed to diplomatic positions abroad.
 Major General Jagath Dias, who had been commander of 57 Division during the final stages of the civil war, was appointed deputy ambassador to Germany, Switzerland and the Vatican.

 In January 2011 the European Center for Constitutional and Human Rights, a German human rights group, sent a dossier detailing alleged war crimes committed by the 57 Division to the German Federal Foreign Office The ECCHR followed the military offensives as described by the Sri Lankan military, examined reports produced by the Sri Lankan government and NGOs, and talked to eyewitnesses present in the conflict area.
 The dossier concluded that many violations of international law were committed by the Sri Lankan military and the Tigers, particularly war crimes.
 The dossier supports the view of the US embassy in Colombo that the senior military and civilian leaders were responsible for these crimes.
 The dossier urges the German government to investigate Dias' individual criminal responsibility, withdraw his diplomatic visa and declare him persona non-grata.

-In August 2011 the Society for Threatened Peoples and TRIAL - Swiss Association against Impunity filed a criminal complaint with the Public Ministry of Switzerland against Dias for alleged war crimes.
+In August 2011 the Society for Threatened Peoples and TRIAL – Swiss Association against Impunity filed a criminal complaint with the Public Ministry of Switzerland against Dias for alleged war crimes.
 Dias dismissed the war crimes allegations as "baseless, unfounded and non-substantiated allegations.
 Fictions, not facts".
 The Swiss government subsequently confirmed it had discussed the alleged war crimes with Dias.
 On 14 September 2011 Dias was recalled to Sri Lanka.
 The Sri Lankan government claimed that he was returning to Sri Lankan because his two-year term had come to an end but reports in the media suggested that he had been stripped of his diplomatic immunity and the recall was to prevent war crimes charges being filed against him.
 The Swiss federal prosecutor has announced that a criminal investigation against Dias would commence if he ever returned to Switzerland.